Ad

 Photo by Kayvan Mazhar on Unsplash

-So we can say that TypeScript is also a superset of JavaScript, ECMA5, ECMA6, ECMA7 and ECMAnext, and some features which don't even exist in JavaScript.
+So we can say that TypeScript is also a superset of JavaScript, ECMA5, ECMA6, ECMA7 and ECMAnext, and some features that don't even exist in JavaScript.

 5. Conclusion: You can't run away from TypeScript